emren/food_delivery_app/README.md

-was not working due to a known issue https://github.com/undrbridge/curved_drawer/issues/1 The second package worked well https://pub.dev/packages/wave_drawer This points to my previous claim that although Flutter is in production since 2 years and has a very stable and rich widget library in its own framework, outside packages space is relatively new and needs time to mature.
+was not working due to a known issue https://github.com/undrbridge/curved_drawer/issues/1 The second package worked well https://pub.dev/packages/wave_drawer This points to my previous claim that although Flutter is in production since 2 years and has a very stable and rich widget library in its own framework, but outside packages space https://pub.dev/ is relatively new and needs time to mature.

 Icons:
 Icons are used from the following links